LandielDurans/LandielDurans/README.md

-# Hello!
-Welcome to my Github profiel
+# Hello, welcome to my Github profile!

 ## My name is Landiel!